cjianyi/Calendar/phase1/calendarProject/src/README.txt

-MUST HAVE INSTALLED packege com.restfb (version 1.6.9) to run.
+MUST HAVE INSTALLED packege com.restfb (version 1.6.9) (from Maven) to run, as it is used for loading calendar events from a file.

 At the start, the user has the option to create an account, or log in